Regional electricity from REDs

 REDs will be made up of power utility Eskom and local authorities, which will buy electricity from power generators at wholesale prices determined by the National Energy Regulator.

-The launch of RED One is expected to pave the way for five other REDs, which will combine the distribution function of Eskom with that of 187 municipalities already distributing electricity in the country.
+The launch of RED One is expected to pave the way for five other REDs, which will combine the distribution function of Eskom with that of 187 municipalities already distributing electricity in

 An operating agreement signed between RED One and Eskom commits both to continued good service delivery.